configcat/docs/website/docs/faq.md

 This is possible if you join our partnership program or via [referrals](https://configcat.com/referrals/).
 [Contact us](https://configcat.com/support/) directly for more information.

+### Can I change the email address associated with my account?

+Currently, there's no direct way to change the email address of an account.
+However, you can:

+1. Invite the new email to join your ConfigCat organization; this will create a fresh ConfigCat account.
+2. Grant all the necessary permissions to the new account.
+3. Proceed with deleting your old account from [here](https://app.configcat.com/my-account).

+If you lack privileges for this, contact your organization admin or a team management member.

+Please note: Switching emails means you'll lose preferences from your old account, such as permissions, API keys, and Zombie flag settings.
+Transfer essential settings first.

 ### How do I change the billing email address the way I receive my invoices?

 Go to the [Billing & Invoices page.](https://app.configcat.com/organization/billing) And click the `Update billing details` link.